 Instead of just choosing our favorite entry, we’re recommending you pick up the entire BioShock Collection, which includes BioShock, BioShock 2, and BioShock: Infinite.
 Each game has been remastered to run in 1080p and bundles in all single-player DLC.

 The game presents a dystopian setting where the lines between human and AI have become blurred more than ever.
-Throughout the game, players will have the chance to develop unique skills tailored to their playstyle.
+Throughout the game, players will have the opportunity to develop unique skills tailored to their playstyle.

-This is excellent news for Dishonored fans looking to take on Night City with a more stealth-based approach.
+This is superb news for Dishonored fans looking to take on Night City with a more stealth-based approach.
 It’s been confirmed that Cyberpunk 2077 will give you the option to place traps, shoot through walls, and even curve bullets around corners using futuristic ‘Smart Weapons.’

 Last but certainly not least, Deathloop is an upcoming first-person shooter currently being developed by Arkane Lyon.
 In it, you play as Colt, a talented hitman who finds himself trapped in a time loop on a party island filled with rival assassins.